 - These are NOT enamels, they are translucent underglazes made for ceramics originally.

 - They are a pure pigment in a gel base and congeal in the bottle.
 They need to be shaken up vigorously so that they are ready to use.
 Darker colors tend to be much thicker and they may require a drop or two of water.

 - When using brush strokes and loading 2 colors on the brush at the same time, both colors need to be the same consistency.
 So, if one is thicker than the other you need to thin the other to the same consistency.

-- Remember the CFE numbering system, if you used G361 to flood in an area, don’t use CC161 to detail or shade with.
+- Remember the CFE numbering system, if you used G361 to flood an area, don’t use CC161 to detail or shade.
 Same pigment in both colors so you need to go a shade lighter or darker depending on your technique.

 - Refer to firing schedules when using these directly on glass or thinfire paper.
 It will make a difference and will help with bubble control.

 These color wheels were done with a #6 square shader that shows 1, 2, and 3 coats of each color!